 #2.
 Target Buyer Keywords for PPC and SEO

 For example, a keyword that contains the terms “buy,” “order,” or “price” is often used by people who are looking for products to buy.
 A tool like Ubersuggest will help you discover these keywords.
-All you have to do is create filters that with the right commercial terms and refresh the results.
+All you have to do is create filters with the right commercial terms and refresh the results.
 For example, here’s how you can find profitable variations of the keyword “men’s boots” with the filter “sale.”

 #3.
 Promote Your Brand on Q&A Sites

 It’s safe to assume that this isn’t the first e-commerce strategy guide you’ve read online.
-At this point, you probably already heard a thing or two about the importance of content in terms of sales.
+At this point, you’ve probably heard a thing or two about the importance of content in terms of sales.
 Not only will it improve your website’s rank worthiness, but authoritative content will also help you build buyer confidence.
 What you more likely haven’t done yet, however, is to promote your content on Q&A websites like Quora to draw in the right crowd.
 It’s not rocket science: Q&A websites are where prospective buyers try to look for solutions to their problems.
 With the right keyword, it shouldn’t be hard to find posts that could help you promote your brand to your ideal audience.

 Of course, you shouldn’t go overboard and blatantly promote your products to Quora users.
 What you need to do is to casually slide in a link to your product pages within a comprehensive, insight-packed response to their questions.

 #4.
 Use Email Automation

 One example is an abandoned cart email that automatically sends whenever customers leave items in their shopping cart — conveniently bringing them right where they left off.
 This will allow you to recover lost sales while providing a more memorable checkout experience.
 Other automated email opportunities include birthday promotions, Black Friday discounts, and upselling offers.
 While it may sound complicated, email automation is actually incredibly easy with the right email marketing platform.

-Although the e-commerce strategies above guarantee results, that doesn’t mean they can work overnight.
+Although the eCommerce strategies above guarantee results, that doesn’t mean they can work overnight.

-Realistically speaking, it may take days or even weeks fine-tuning and improving your approach before you can formulate strategies that work for you.
-That said, be patient and learn to use your results — positive or negative — as stepping stones to a successful e-commerce business through e-commerce web design.
+Realistically speaking, it may take days or even weeks of fine-tuning and improving your approach before you can formulate strategies that work for you.
+That being said, be patient and learn to use your results — positive or negative — as stepping stones to a successful e-commerce business through e-commerce web design.